argonprotocol/commander-bot/README.md

 DATADIR=string
 # Mnemonic for the session keys
 SESSION_KEYS_MNEMONIC=string
-# Optional number of earliest rotation to sync.
+# Optional number of oldest frame to sync.
 Otherwise defaults to current.
-EARLIEST_FRAME_ID_TO_SYNC=number
+OLDEST_FRAME_ID_TO_SYNC=number
 ```